 Unfortunately, there are no details about any police investigation of the possible crime scene.
-What we know comes from contemporary news articles, Dione Fortune’s comments, and the narration of Alasdair Alpin MacGregor, in his 1955 The Ghost Book: Strange Hauntings in Britain, who includes firsthand accounts of island residents.
+What we know comes from contemporary news articles, Dione Fortune’s comments, and the narration from Alasdair Alpin MacGregor’s The Ghost Book: Strange Hauntings in Britain, published in 1955, which includes firsthand accounts from island residents.

-What remains consistent is that she was found wearing nothing but a black cloak, resting upon a cross, carved into the turf.
-Her right hand was placed under her head and her left hand was at her side, a long knife or dagger nearby.
-Around her neck she wore a tarnished silver chain, from which hung a silver cross.
-Original accounts make no mention of scratches on her feet, the knife clenched in a “death grip”, or “a look of terror” on her face, as is often reported; therefore, we will ignore those aspects as embellishment.
+What remains consistent is that Netta was found wearing nothing but a black cloak, resting upon a cross carved into the turf.
+Her right hand was placed under her head and her left hand was at her side with a long knife or dagger nearby.
+Around her neck, she wore a tarnished silver chain, from which hung a silver cross.
+Original accounts make no mention of scratches on her feet, the knife clenched in a “death grip,” or “a look of terror” on her face, as is often reported.
+Therefore, we will ignore those aspects as embellishment.

 Iona in November is typically cold, wet, and windy.
 It’s not hard to imagine someone, especially nude, succumbing to exposure.
 However, the circumstances seem to contradict that assessment.
 Anyone suffering in such conditions would more likely have sought shelter or clothing, which would not have been far on a tiny island like Iona.

 Another intriguing clue lending support to natural causes is the blackened silver jewelry.
 In my research, I did not find any magical significance for this, though there is a medical one.
-It has been hypothesized that Netta suffered from acidosis, a condition that can cause acidic sweat, which would account for the rapidly tarnished silver.
-Even Netta admitted “It happens to me all the time”.
-Acidosis can be brought on by several causes, commonly with diabetes.
-Netta was known to be a vegetarian as well, adding possible nutritional deficiencies to an already dangerous mix.
+It has been hypothesized that Netta suffered from acidosis, a condition that can cause acidic sweat, which would account for the rapidly tarnishing silver.
+Even Netta admitted, “It happens to me all the time.”
+Acidosis can be brought on by several causes, commonly diabetes.
+Netta was known to be a vegetarian, as well, adding possible nutritional deficiencies to an already dangerous mix.

 Imagine if Netta arrived at the location, made her preparations, then entered her trance.
-While in her trance, she suffers complications of acidosis and or diabetes.
+While in her trance, she suffers complications from acidosis and/or diabetes.
 Combined with the very real danger of hypothermia, it is easy to conceive of a circumstance in which Netta was incapable of waking up or suffered eventual heart failure, as was the original doctor’s determination.

-On the surface, this seems a reasonable, if unsatisfying explanation.
-It does leave some unanswered questions.
+On the surface, this seems to be a reasonable, if unsatisfying, explanation.
+It does, however, leave some unanswered questions.
 Where were Netta’s shoes and clothes?
-Did she walk there nude and barefoot over two-and-a-half miles of rough terrane from the McCrae house on a cold November night?
-Why not undress when she got there?
+Did she walk nude and barefoot over two-and-a-half miles of rough terrain from the McCrae house on a cold November night?
+Why not wait and undress when she got there?

 It is possible that Netta’s death was a homicide.
 The medical examination of Netta’s body was not advanced, perhaps something was overlooked.
 If she were drugged or poisoned, it would have gone unnoticed as there was no toxicology report done.
-Murder could also account for her lack of personal possessions found at the scene.
-Either they were carried away by the killer, or perhaps, Netta was not killed in that location, but placed there, perhaps by the mysterious cloaked figure mentioned in some reports.
+Murder could also account for the lack of personal possessions found at the scene.
+Either they were carried away by the killer or, perhaps, Netta was not killed in that location, but placed there, perhaps by the mysterious cloaked figure mentioned in some reports.

-Like Dion Fortune, Netta’s Occult Path was heavily influenced by esoteric Christianity, in fact, she was found with a cross around her neck.
-However, the cross carved in the turf is somewhat perplexing.
-If Netta were performing a magical operation, ostensibly to contact Green Ray elementals or Shee, some sort of protective circle or symbol would certainly not be out of place.
-Though, a single cross would be a strange choice.
-Certainly, to a Christian, untrained in Occult principals, the symbol would offer some comfort as a ward against evil; but for Netta it is an odd choice all things considered.
+Like Dion Fortune, Netta’s occult path was heavily influenced by esoteric Christianity.
+In fact, she was found with a cross around her neck.
+However, the cross carved into the turf is somewhat perplexing.
+If Netta were performing a magical operation, ostensibly to contact Green Ray elementals or Shee, some sort of protective circle or symbol would certainly not be out of place, though a single cross would be a strange choice.
+Certainly, to a Christian, untrained in occult principals, the symbol would offer some comfort as a ward against evil, but for Netta it is an odd choice, all things considered.

-Netta believed she was under psychic attack; a phenomenon well established in the Western Occult tradition, which can be perpetrated by both human and non-human entities.
-Her anxious and erratic behavior on the day of her disappearance were consistent with the symptoms.
-While unsettling and harmful, such attacks are typically not fatal though they can be a catalyst to something else; self-harm or even suicide being extreme examples.
+Netta believed she was under psychic attack, a phenomenon well-established in the Western Occult tradition, which can be perpetrated by both human and non-human entities.
+Her anxious and erratic behavior on the day of her disappearance was consistent with these symptoms.
+While unsettling and harmful, such attacks are typically not fatal, though they can be a catalyst to something else with self-harm, or even suicide, being extreme examples.
 But who would attack Netta in this way?

 Netta and Fortune came from roughly the same school of thought and what Netta was working on would have been immensely interesting to Fortune, despite her downplay of the issue.
 Fortune speaks on these subjects from the perspective of a master, diminishing Netta’s skills and focus, further using her death as a cautionary tale.
 Considering the subject matter, who can really refute her?
-Suppose that Netta could.
-Perhaps she was nearing an important revelation, that would invalidate Fortunes claims and theories.
-It wouldn’t have been the first time Fortune’s credibility was called in question and it serves as a compelling motive.
+We could suppose that Netta might.
+Perhaps she was nearing an important revelation that would invalidate Fortune’s claims and theories?
+It wouldn’t have been the first time Fortune’s credibility was called into question and it serves as a compelling motive.

 As you recall, Moina was the widow of Golden Dawn founder Samuel Liddell Macgregor Mathers.
-Of all the members of the Golden Dawn, Samuel Mathers was best known for his communications with the Secret Chiefs.
-A process that Moina claimed was ultimately responsible for his death.
-Curiously, Mathers had died in Paris a few years earlier in 1918, under unexplained circumstances.
+Of all the members of the Golden Dawn, Samuel Mathers was best known for his communications with the Secret Chiefs, a process that Moina claimed was ultimately responsible for his death.
+Curiously, Mathers had died in Paris a few years earlier, in 1918, under unexplained circumstances.
 Like Netta, there was no known cause of death.
 Rumors at the time, and through the years, claim his death was caused by psychic attacks perpetrated by Crowley, their relationship having turned toxic.
-There is a two-week discrepancy in which his body was said to be discovered; a fact one would assume Moina could shed light on but did not.
-Curiously, Fortune, as Violet Firth, is on record claiming he died of the great influenza of that year.
-Another fact Moina should have been able to verify but did not.
+There is said to be a two-week discrepancy between his death and the discovery of his body, a fact one would assume Moina could shed light on but did not.
+Curiously, Fortune, as Violet Firth, is on record claiming he died of the great influenza of that year, another fact Moina should have been able to verify but did not.

-Moina, who had been with Samuel from the beginning, is often referred to as the “Mother of the Golden Dawn”.
-She was well respected in the community and her words as leader of the Alpha et Omega, certainly carried weight.
-After Fortune’s expulsion from AO, she claimed that Mathers attacked her telepathically, employing cats, both ethereal and physical to do her bidding.
-When Netta died in 1929, Fortune made the bizarre claim that she had been the victim of one of Moina’s psychic attacks.
+Moina, who had been with Samuel from the beginning, is often referred to as the “Mother of the Golden Dawn.”
+She was well respected in the community and her words as leader of the Alpha et Omega (AO) certainly carried weight.
+After Fortune’s expulsion from the AO, she claimed that Moina attacked her telepathically, employing cats, both ethereal and physical, to do her bidding.
+When Netta died in 1929, Fortune made the bizarre claim that Netta had been the victim of one of Moina’s psychic attacks.
 The only problem, Moina Mathers had been dead approximately 18 months at the time.
-In terms of backhanded compliments, to believe she could kill from beyond the grave is high praise, indeed.
-One final oddity about this claim, is that it perpetuated confusion between Moina and Netta.
-There are no known photographs of Netta, however an image of a young Moina with her wild, frizzy hair is commonly attributed as that of Netta.
+In terms of backhanded compliments, to believe that she could kill from beyond the grave is high praise, indeed.
+One final oddity about this claim is that it perpetuated confusion between Moina and Netta.
+There are no known photographs of Netta, however an image of a young Moina with her wild, frizzy hair is commonly attributed as being that of Netta.